PlanForVisa

 Technology-Enabled Services ($299-$499)

-What you get: A professional business plan generated using a combination of technology and professional oversight.
+What you get: A professional business plan built from a structured questionnaire, source-backed market research, deterministic financial modeling, and professional oversight.
 Market research is pulled from authoritative databases (Census, BLS).
 Financial projections are built from industry-specific benchmarks.
-The plan is formatted to meet USCIS expectations.
+The plan is formatted around immigration evidence, not a generic pitch deck.

-Who this works for: Most applicants.
-This tier offers the best value-to-quality ratio, particularly for straightforward E-2 applications.
+Who this works for: Most E-2 applicants.
+This tier offers the best value-to-quality ratio for straightforward treaty-investor applications.
 You get data-driven analysis without paying boutique consultant prices.

-Disclosure: PlanForVisa is a technology-enabled service.
+Disclosure: PlanForVisa is a technology-enabled E-2 business plan service.
 See how it works.

 Boutique Consultants ($1,000–$2,500)